 These are significant developments.
 Higher CO2 levels in the atmosphere along with abnormally warm temperatures in the Arctic bring us perilously close to triggering a number of unstoppable climactic feedback loops.
 A markedly warmer Arctic means more dark, sunlight-absorbing ocean surface, which in turn warms the Arctic further, and on and on.
 (Pay no attention to the melting permafrost behind the curtain.)

 All of these trends existed well before 2016, but we can point to 2016 as the year we blew past those major milestones and definitely entered the Anthropocene.
 Ironically, the surest sign that humanity has entered a geological era defined by our impact on the planet's ecological metabolism may turn out to be that we are no longer able to control or mitigate what we have unleashed.
 There is no question now that after 2016, we live on a different planet than the one any previous generations in human history inhabited.

 The situation is dire.
-Angry Boomers are taking their countries back at the same time as the world spins catastrophically out of their control.
-Everyone is connected to each other and the entire compendium of human knowledge by the supercomputers we carry around in our pockets and we have never felt more anxious or alone.
-We are prosthetic Gods hell-bent on our own crucifixion.
+Angry baby boomers are taking their countries back at the same time as the world spins catastrophically out of their control.
+Everyone is connected to one another and the entire compendium of human knowledge by the supercomputers we carry around in our pockets, and we have never felt more anxious or alone.
+We are prosthetic gods hell-bent on our own crucifixion.